What is accounts receivable?

 What is the difference between accounts receivable and accounts payable?

-Accounts receivable refers to money owed to a business by its customers.
+Accounts receivable (AR meaning in business) refers to money owed to a business by its customers.
 Accounts payable refers to money a business owes to its suppliers.

 When Business A delivers a product or service to Business B, Business A records that account as “receivable” because they have the right to receive funds from Business B.